AxisMaen/OrganMatching/README.md

 To verify that Python is installed, open your command prompt or terminal and type "python" (no quotes).
 If you encounter an error, Python is not correctly installed.

-This program depends on GEKKO Optimization Suite, NetworkX, and GeoPy.
-This can be installed by typing "pip install gekko", "pip install networkx", and "pip install geopy".
+This program depends on GEKKO Optimization Suite, NetworkX, Panadas, and GeoPy.
+These can be installed with the following commands:
+pip install gekko
+pip install networkx
+pip install pandas
+pip install geopy

 To view the Python files themselves, almost any text editor or Python IDE can be used.
 PyCharm is usually a popular one. https://www.jetbrains.com/pycharm/